gitliber/AGE/README.md

-# Age and Gender Estimation
 This is a Keras implementation of a CNN for estimating age and gender from a face image [1, 2].
-In training, [the IMDB-WIKI dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) is used.

-- [Jul.
-5, 2018] The UTKFace dataset became available for training.
-- [Apr.
-10, 2018] Evaluation result on the APPA-REAL dataset was added.

 ## Dependencies
 - Python3.5+